Autistic/Neurodivergent | Storyteller | Creative | Aussie from Down Under

-Before making a decision to entirely devote their life to the ongoing quest of aiding and adapting to their child's learning, as well as finding new ways to support their child's diverse needs, they had a successful career.
+Before making a decision to entirely devote their life to the ongoing quest of aiding and adapting to their child's way of living, as well as finding new ways to support their child's natural way of loving, playing, learning, working, and their diverse needs, they had a successful career.

 Of course, there were definite loss and major changes which had to take place, to fully commit to this new way of life moving forward.
 None of which the author felt was more important than being called to step up to the challenge of fulfilling this new role and their real life's purpose.